Best Composting Toilets for Tiny Homes (2025 Guide)

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

 Choosing the right toilet is one of the most important — and least glamorous — parts of designing or buying a tiny home.
 Bathrooms in small spaces come with unique challenges: limited square footage, off-grid living, water conservation, and the need for reliable sanitation without traditional plumbing.
 This guide explores every option available in 2025 — from composting models and macerating units to dry-flush and incinerating toilets.
-We’ll show you which systems work best, what to look for before buying, and how to avoid the most common mistakes tiny homeowners face.
+We'll show you which systems work best, what to look for before buying, and how to avoid the most common mistakes tiny homeowners face when installing water systems and bathroom fixtures.

-Compare the top products side-by-side to find the perfect fit for your tiny home needs.
+Compare the top products side-by-side to find the right product for your tiny home.
+Click any row to jump to the detailed review.

 Nature's Head Self-Contained